 When using AcraServer, it is considered that you trust it, but do not trust the database.
 Anyway, AcraServer won’t be able to decrypt data for which it does not have the encryption keys, as well as it won’t decrypt data for SQL clients not supposed to access it.

-In many cases using SQL proxy would be a desired solution as it is quite easy to integrate into existing infrastructure and provides a whole complex of data protection stuff.
+In many cases using SQL proxy would be a desired solution as it is quite easy to integrate into existing infrastructure.
+Also, it provides a whole complex data protection stuff.